A restricted Magnus property for profinite surface groups: Centralizers of profinite multitwists in the procongruence Teichm uller group

+The results of the previous section have interesting implications for the combinatorial structure of the procongruence Teichm\"uller group.
+We will improve the results both of \cite{boggi} and of \cite{H-M2}.

-Thanks to Theorem~\ref{embedding}, it is now possible to give a partial parametrization also to profinite multi-twists, i.e.\ products of powers of commuting profinite Dehn twists.
+As a first application of Theorem~\ref{embedding}, it is now possible to give a partial parametrization also to profinite multitwists, i.e.\ products of powers of commuting profinite Dehn twists.
 Let us observe that, for $\sg=\{\gm_0,\ldots,\gm_k\}$ a profinite multi-curve on $S_{g,n}$, the set $\{\tau_{\gm_0},\ldots,\tau_{\gm_k}\}$ is a set of commuting profinite Dehn twists.

 \begin{theorem} For $2g-2+n>0$, let $\sg=\{\gm_1,\ldots,\gm_s\}$ and $\sg'=\{\delta_1,\ldots,\delta_t\}$ be two profinite multi-curves on $S_{g,n}$.
 Suppose that, there is an identity in $\cGG_{g,n}$: